robert-zaremba/robert-zaremba.github.io/_sources/pages/about_me.txt

 My mentality:

 * strong ambition and self-drive
-* likes challenges
+* loves challenges
-* always run and develop, best when with friends
+* always run and develop
 * solid mentoring skills
 * Open Source proponent
-* tries to find optimal solutions
+* assiduous, seeking for optimal solutions
 * creative
 * experienced in product management
 * loves sport activities
 * physics enthusiast

-Currently I’m an IT leader and developer at `AgFlow <http://agflow.com>`_ .
+Currently I’m IT leader and developer at `AgFlow <http://agflow.com>`_ .
 At AgFlow we try to rethink agricultural market intelligence and provide analytical capabilities for market professionals.
 Before I was supporting `asseco <http://asseco.com/pl/home-en/>`_ (one of the biggest IT company in Europe) where I was developing a cloud system (based on `OpenStack <http://en.wikipedia.org/wiki/OpenStack>`_).
 I built a system for context advertising network company - `BussinesClick <http://www.businessclick.com/>`_ which is used by leading polish companies  to match right person with relevant content.
-I was also a part of a Automated Test Laboratory Environment  - an innovative project to connect `NSN <http://nsn.com>`_ all labs across the world in a common cloud infrastructure to optimize and facilitate tests executions.
+I was also a part of a Automated Test Laboratory Environment  - an innovative project to connect `Nokia <http://nokia.com>`_ labolatories across the world in a single cloud infrastructure to optimize and facilitate tests executions.

 Moreover I'm programming some social portals (`expressYa <http://expressya.com>`_).

-View me at:
+Find more about me at:

 * `Bitbucket <https://github.com/robert-zaremba>`_
 * `GitHub <https://bitbucket.org/robert-zaremba>`_